-We wake early in the morning, in motion with the rising sun that peeks in and out of the clouds.
+We wake early in the morning with the sun peeking in and out of the clouds.
 The wind is hushed to silence with only the soothing trickle of the stream in the background.
-There are no clicks of phone notifications or splashes of social media, just the horizon stretched out before us.
+There are no clicks of phone notifications or splashes of social media; just the horizon stretched out before us.

-It’s a feeling of being completely present.
-A kind of freedom, unlike the fleeting moments found in the tranquility back home.
+It’s a feeling of being completely present — a kind of freedom, unlike the fleeting moments found in the tranquillity back home.
 Terry and I are far from the distractions, demands, and expectations of everyday modern society, and I believe, only unspoiled nature can create this sense of pure magic.

-“We’re exploring the stops on the Ring Road along the south and climbing in Skaftafell today,” I smooth the creases on the map and tap the area of Vatnajökull National Park while Terry sips a peppermint tea half listening.
+“We’re exploring the stops on the Ring Road along the south and climbing in Skaftafell today,” I smooth the creases on the map and tap the area of Vatnajökull National Park while Terry sips a peppermint tea.

-The park is located on the south shore, which contains the largest glacier in Europe and the largest active volcano in Iceland, Öræfajökull. Öræfajökull, at 2,110 meters in height, is blanketed by the retreating glacier that covers eight percent of the country.
+The park, nestled on the south shore, contains the largest glacier in Europe and the largest active volcano in Iceland, Öræfajökull. Öræfajökull, at 2,110 meters in height, is blanketed by the retreating glacier that covers eight percent of the country.
 I study the area on the map, and for a moment, my heart sinks.

 I think of the overwhelming number of tourists trudging on the trails, like all the other highlights we have seen so far in Iceland, but Terry reminds me that it doesn’t matter.
-Hiking is an opportunity to push past limits and grow.
+Hiking is, after all, our favourite hobby – an opportunity to push past limits and grow.

 There’s a peaceful salmon-run river that funnels through the town.
 On the outskirts sits farmland, home to the friendly Icelandic horses.
 These friendly beasts with thick, long hair are the predecessors of the original Viking horses, brought over in the ninth and 10th centuries from Norway.
 We pull over on a quiet lookout to say “Hello” to a herd.